How do you claim the solar tax credit in California?

 If your pool is heated using natural gas through the normal swim season, switching to a solar pool heating system can pay for itself in 2-3 years.

 A swimming pool represents a sizable investment.
-Maintenance costs will always exist whether the pool is used or not.
+With a solar pool heater you can extend your swim seaso.
+We can provide a free consulation about your solar pool heater installation and the maintenance costs involved.
 A solar pool heating system will assure that the pool is used and enjoyed much more year round.

-How does a solar pool and spa heating system work?
+How does a solar pool heating system work?

 How long will solar pool heating panels last?